editordoo/mix-auth/readme.md

 ## Mix Auth
-This auth used to mix laravel sessions with api tokens, so you can use the same middleware to authenticate request if it has sessions or it support api token.
+This auth vendor used for laravel framework, to mix laravel sessions with api tokens, so you can use the same middleware and same routes to authenticate the request, if the request contains sessions cookie or it support an api token.

 #### Features
 * More secure than default token auth in laravel since it using hashes for tokens.
-* Support many tokens for the same device, so the devices will not share same token.
+* Support many tokens for the same account, so the devices will not share the same token.
 * Support sessions if it exist in the request and there is no token entered.
-* Support many ways to provide token throw url query, request body and request header.
+* Support many ways to provide token thought url query, request body and request header.
 * Support many guards.
 * More customizable since you can specify expire time, max step time between requests.